Sometimes the world of natural health can simply get overwhelming.

 As a blogger, I tend to get into more conversations (and get more advice) from the KS community than I imagine most average Joes and Janes do.
 Everybody wants to help!

-At one point last fall a few people emphatically recommended I check out lists of symptoms of parasites in humans.
+When I was fighting some candida symptoms a few people emphatically recommended I check out lists of symptoms of parasites in humans.
 I did, and I thought, “Hmmm, that does sound like what I’m dealing with.”
 If you’ve read KS the last few days, you’re familiar with my story of recognizing candida symptoms and treating candida naturally, but also that the rash has begun to come back lately.

 When I read about symptoms of parasites, I was pleased to find out that TriLight Health offers a parasite cleanse called Worm Out, and we made tentative plans for me to try some out this spring.
 This post is sponsored by TLH.